 This is a cute little story about how a little bump in the road turned into a great big blessing.

-Since this story is about a little dog who gets lost, we decided to study the parable of the lost sheep, fear, and how God is with us.
-We memorized Psalm 23:4 for this unit.
-I created a Bible verse printable for this book.
-You can download it here.
+Since this story is about a little dog who gets lost, we decided to study the parable of the lost sheep, fear, and how God is always with us.
+We decided to memorize Psalm 23:4 for this row.

 Sensory Story Box